4teamwork/opengever.core/README.rst

 Deployment
 ----------

-The following section describes some aspectes of deploying OneGov GEVER.
+The following section describes some aspects of deploying OneGov GEVER.
 If you need an example of a simple deployment profile have a look at the examplecontent profiles, see: https://github.com/4teamwork/opengever.core/tree/master/opengever/examplecontent.

 Setup Wizard